 1. Capable of delivering 60% higher engagement than influencer campaigns, for all of the same reasons as outlined above.

 2. They’re typically under-priced because they don’t have as many followers, making them an average of 6.7 times more cost-effective per instance of engagement.

 3. They also drive genuine social buzz up to 22 times more (!) than influencers or your larger campaigns can on their own.

-There was a time where influencer marketing was all the rage, but that does seem to have tapered off.
+There was a time when influencer marketing was all the rage, but that does seem to have tapered off.
 True influencers are regularly getting far too big, to the point where diminishing returns become very likely.
-If you really want to reach the specific niche audience that you’re after in an effective way that saves money at the same time, you’ll want to find a micro influencer within your industry and establish a relationship with that person as quickly as possible.
+If you really want to reach the specific niche audience that you’re after in an effective way that saves money at the same time, you’ll want to find a micro-influencer within your industry and establish a relationship with that person as quickly as possible.